 5. Curly Blonde Hair

 We love how this blonde shade compliments dark skin tones so well!
 To help keep have moisturized and smooth, use SheaMoisture 100% Virgin Coconut Oil Daily Hydration Leave-In Treatment.
-This product uses coconut and shea oils and coconut milk to help detangle, re-hydrate, and smooth hair.
-Spritz this on damp hair, then you’ll be good to go.
+This product uses coconut, shea oils, and coconut milk to help detangle, rehydrate, and smooth hair.
+Spritz this on damp hair; then you’ll be good to go.